Deception technology: Technology: High level view

-Specialized Applications
+Specialized applications

 Internet of things (IoT) devices are not usually scanned by legacy defense in depth and remain prime targets for attackers within the network.
 Deception technology can identify attackers moving laterally into the network within these devices.

-Integrated turnkey devices that utilize embedded operating systems, but do not allow these operating systems to be scanned or closely protected by embedded end-point or intrusion detection software are also well protected by a deception technology deployment in the same network.
+Integrated turnkey devices that utilize embedded operating systems but do not allow these operating systems to be scanned or closely protected by embedded end-point or intrusion detection software are also well protected by a deception technology deployment in the same network.
 Examples include process control systems (SCADA) used in many manufacturing applications on a global basis.
 Deception technology has been associated with the discovery of Zombie Zero, an attack vector.
 Deception technology identified this attacker utilizing malware embedded in barcode readers which were manufactured overseas.

 Medical devices are particular vulnerable to cyber-attacks within the healthcare networks.
 As FDA-certified devices, they are in closed systems and not accessible to standard cyber defense software.
 Deception technology can surround and protect these devices and identify attackers using backdoor placement and data exfiltration.
 Recent documented cyber attacks on medical devices include x-ray machines, CT scanners, MRI scanners, blood gas analyzers, PACS systems and many more.
 Networks utilizing these devices can be protected by deception technology.
 This attack vector, called medical device hijack or medjack, is estimated to have penetrated many hospitals worldwide.

 Specialized deception technology products are now capable of addressing the rise in ransomware by deceiving ransomware into engaging in an attack on a decoy resource, while isolating the infection points and alerting the cyber defense software team.

 History

 Honeypots were perhaps the first very simple form of deception.
 A honeypot appeared simply as an unprotected information technology resource and presented itself in an attractive way to a prospective attacker already within the network.
-The notion of honeypots deceiving attackers, perhaps delaying and identifying them, and then ultimately supporting efforts to shut down the attack was a good one.
-Potential benefits aside, most early honeypots exhibit challenges with functionality, integrity and overall efficacy in meeting these goals.
-Key was the lack of automation that enabled broad scale of deployment.
-A deployment strategy would seek to cover the enterprise where up to tens of thousands of VLANS must be protected won't be economically efficient using manual processes and manual configuration.
+However, most early honeypots exhibit challenges with functionality, integrity and overall efficacy in meeting these goals.
+A key difficulty was lack of automation that enabled broad scale deployment; a deployment strategy that aimed to cover an enterprise where up to tens of thousands of VLANS needed to be protected would not be economically efficient using manual processes and manual configuration.

 The gap between legacy honeypots and modern deception technology has diminished over time and will continue to do so.
 Modern honeypots constitute the low end of the deception technology space today.